 The one exception to this is when using Latex inner tubes which are lighter and have better puncture resistance.
-They're more resistant to sharp objects, but they're more prone to a disastrous blow-out which is bad news for pinch flats.
+They're more resistant to sharp objects, but they're more prone to a disastrous blow-out.

 Whichever tubes you end up choosing, make sure you get the right width, particularly if you're running tires as big as 28mm.
 Standard inner tubes will work, but the rubber will be stretched so thinly that you'll lose a bit of puncture resistance.

 Tubeless tires are a big step forward for road bikes.
-There's a liquid Latex sealant inside them that will seal small punctures without you even noticing, and doing away with the inner tube eliminates the risk of pinch flats.
+There's a liquid Latex sealant inside them that will seal small punctures without you even noticing, and doing away with the inner tube eliminates the risk of snake bites.